 Buying a multi-family home is an excellent investment.
 Two-to-four unit buildings cost less per unit than buying a condo, townhouse, or single-family home.

 They can exit the multi-family owner-occupant unit and rent it out.
-Becoming a first-time landlord is ideal with an owner-occupant multi-family home because it is easier to manage multiple tenants in one location and live on the same property Down payment requirements differ based on owner-occupant versus investment homes.
+Becoming a first-time landlord is ideal with an owner-occupant multi-family home because managing multiple tenants in one location and living on the same property is easier.
+Down payment requirements differ based on owner-occupant versus investment homes.

-Conventional Loans require a 15% down payment on two unit buildings and 20% down payment on three to four unit multi-family unit homes versus HUD’s 3.5% down payment requirement on two-to-four unit homes.
-VA loans offers 100% financing with no down payment required on multi-family homes.
+Conventional loans require a 15% down payment on two unit buildings and 20% down payment on three to four unit multi-family unit homes versus HUD’s 3.5% down payment requirement on two-to-four unit homes.

 FHA and VA loans are the two government loan programs allowing multi-family home financing.
 However, all government-backed mortgage loans are for owner-occupant homes only.
 Fannie Mae multi-family mortgage guidelines allow owner-occupant and investment property multi-family home financing.